open-data-fabric/open-data-fabric/open-data-fabric.md

 <a name="resourcehandle-schema"></a>
 ##### ResourceHandle
-Lint to another resolved resource.
+Link to another resolved resource.

 | Property | Type | Required | Format | Description |
 | :---: | :---: | :---: | :---: | --- |